txthinking/brook/README.md

 # GLOBAL OPTIONS

-- **--blockCIDR4List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_cidr4.txt.
-Works with server/wsserver/wssserver/quicserver

-- **--blockCIDR6List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_cidr6.txt.
-Works with server/wsserver/wssserver/quicserver

-- **--blockDomainList**="": One domain per line, suffix match mode. https://, http:// or local file absolute path.
-Like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_domain.txt.
-Works with server/wsserver/wssserver/quicserver

-- **--blockGeoIP**="": Block IP by Geo country code, such as US.
-Works with server/wsserver/wssserver/quicserver

-- **--blockListUpdateInterval**="": Update list --blockDomainList,--blockCIDR4List,--blockCIDR6List interval, second. default 0, only read one time on start (default: 0)
+- **--cliToken**="": The CLI Token of your Brook Plus or Brook Business account, get it from https://www.txthinking.com/brook.html

-- **--clientHKDFInfo**="": client HKDF info, most time you don't need to change this, if changed, all and each brook links in client side must be same, I mean each (default: "brook")
+- **--clientHKDFInfo**="": client HKDF info, most time you don't need to change this, if changed, all and each brook links in client side must be same (default: "brook")

-- **--dialWithDNS**="": When a domain name needs to be resolved, use the specified DNS.
-Such as 8.8.8.8:53 or https://dns.google/dns-query?address=8.8.8.8%3A443, the address is required.
-Note that for client-side commands, this does not affect the client passing the domain address to the server

-- **--dialWithDNSPrefer**="": This is used with the dialWithDNS parameter.
-Prefer A record or AAAA record.
-Value is A or AAAA

-- **--dialWithIP4**="": When the current machine establishes a network connection to the outside IPv4, both TCP and UDP, it is used to specify the IPv4 used

-- **--dialWithIP6**="": When the current machine establishes a network connection to the outside IPv6, both TCP and UDP, it is used to specify the IPv6 used

-- **--dialWithNIC**="": When the current machine establishes a network connection to the outside, both TCP and UDP, it is used to specify the NIC used

-- **--dialWithSocks5**="": When the current machine establishes a network connection to the outside, both TCP and UDP, with your socks5 proxy, such as 127.0.0.1:1081

-- **--dialWithSocks5Password**="": If there is

-- **--dialWithSocks5TCPTimeout**="": time (s) (default: 0)

-- **--dialWithSocks5UDPTimeout**="": time (s) (default: 60)

-- **--dialWithSocks5Username**="": If there is

-- **--ipLimitInterval**="": Interval (s) for ipLimitMax (default: 0)

-- **--ipLimitMax**="": Limit the number of client IP addresses, be careful when using this parameter, as the client may have dynamic IP.
-Works with server/wsserver/wssserver/quicserver (default: 0)

-- **--ipLimitWait**="": How long (s) to wait for recovery after exceeding ipLimitMax (default: 0)

-- **--log**="": Enable log.
-A valid value is file path or 'console'.
-Send SIGUSR1 to me to reset the log file on unix system.
+- **--log**="": Works with server, wsserver, wssserver, quicserver, dnsserver, dohserver, dnsserveroverbrook.
+A valid value is file path.
 If you want to debug SOCKS5 lib, set env SOCKS5_DEBUG=true

 - **--pid**="": A file path used to store pid.
-Send SIGUSR1 to me to reset the --serverLog file on unix system
+Send SIGUSR1 to me to reset the --log or --userLog file on unix system

-- **--pprof**="": go http pprof listen addr, such as :6060

-- **--prometheus**="": prometheus http listen addr, such as :7070.
-If it is transmitted on the public network, it is recommended to use it with nico

-- **--prometheusPath**="": prometheus http path, such as /xxx.
-If it is transmitted on the public network, a hard-to-guess value is recommended
+- **--script**="": [Brook Plus or Brook Business].
+Works with server, wsserver, wssserver, quicserver, dnsserver, dohserver, dnsserveroverbrook. https://, http:// or /path/to/file.tengo.
+Get details at https://brook.app

+- **--scriptUpdateInterval**="": Works with --script.
+The interval (s) to re-fetch script.
+The default is 0, which means only fetch once on startup (default: 0)

-- **--serverHKDFInfo**="": server HKDF info, most time you don't need to change this, if changed, all and each brook links in client side must be same, I mean each (default: "brook")
+- **--serverHKDFInfo**="": server HKDF info, most time you don't need to change this, if changed, all and each brook links in client side must be same (default: "brook")

-- **--serverLog**="": Enable server log, traffic and more.
-A valid value is file path or 'console'.
-Send SIGUSR1 to me to reset the log file on unix system.
-Mutually exclusive with the --log parameter.
-Works with server/wsserver/wssserver/quicserver with brook protocol

-- **--speedLimit**="": Limit speed (b), 500kb/s such as: 500000, works with server/wsserver/wssserver/quicserver (default: 0)

-- **--tag**="": Tag can be used to the process, will be append into log or serverLog, such as: 'key1:value1'.
-All tags will also be appended as query parameters one by one to the userAPI
+- **--tag**="": Works with --log, --userAPI, --userLog, --script.
+Tag can be used to the process, will be append into log or userLog, such as: 'key1:value1'.
+And all tags will also be appended as query parameters one by one to the userAPI

-- **--userAPI**="": When you build your own user system, Brook Server will send GET request to your userAPI to check if token is valid, for example: https://your-api-server.com/a_unpredictable_path.
+- **--userAPI**="": [Brook Business].
+Works with server, wsserver, wssserver, quicserver.
+When you build your own user system, Brook Server will send GET request to your userAPI to check if token is valid, for example: https://your-api-server.com/a_unpredictable_path.
 Yes, it is recommended to add an unpredictable path to your https API, of course, you can also use the http api for internal network communication.
 The request format is https://your-api-server.com/a_unpredictable_path?token=xxx.
 When the response is 200, the body should be the user's unique identifier, such as user ID; all other status codes are considered to represent an illegitimate user, and in these cases, the body should be a string describing the error.
-It should be used with --serverLog and server/wsserver/wssserver/quicserver with brook protocol.
 For more information, please read https://github.com/txthinking/brook/blob/master/protocol/user.md

-- **--userAPIInvalidCacheTime**="": Once a token is checked and invalid, the userAPI will not be requested to validate again for a certain period (s).
-A reasonable value must be set, otherwise it will affect the performance of each incoming connection.
-Note that this may affect the user experience, when you change the user status from invalid to valid in your user system (default: 1800)
+- **--userAPIRateLimit**="": Works with --userAPI.
+Limit the request rate per token to the user API by Brook Server, this will reduce the load on the user API.
+This is especially important when users have expired, and the userAPIValidCacheTime will not cache the requests, resulting in continuous requests to the user API.
+The default is 0, which means no limitation.
+For example, setting it to 1 means the rate is limited to 1 request per token per second.
+The phrase 'per token' means that each token has its own rate limiter, and they do not interfere with each other (default: 1)

-- **--userAPIValidCacheTime**="": Once a token is checked and valid, the userAPI will not be requested to validate again for a certain period (s).
+- **--userAPIValidCacheTime**="": Works with --userAPI.
+Once a token is checked and valid, the userAPI will not be requested to validate again for a certain period (s).
 A reasonable value must be set, otherwise it will affect the performance of each incoming connection (default: 3600)

+- **--userLog**="": Works with --userAPI.
+Log, traffic and more.
+A valid value is file path.
+Send SIGUSR1 to me to reset the log file on unix system.
+Mutually exclusive with the --log parameter.

 - **--version, -v**: print the version